lyvd/lyvd/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on [Pack-A-Mal]([https://github.com/lyvd/OSSquat](https://github.com/lyvd/Pack-A-Mal)).
+- 🔭I am a founder of Packguard.dev, a startup working on analyzing and detecting malicious open-source packages.
+I’m currently working on [Pack-A-Mal]([https://github.com/lyvd/OSSquat](https://github.com/lyvd/Pack-A-Mal)).
 We would love to hear your feedback and your support/sponsor.
 <!--
 **lyvd/lyvd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.